CristianConrado/D630LaptopHomelab/docs/CreatingContainers.md

 ## 8 n8n
 Like I had in a previous homelab, I would like to have n8n running, in my case because I wanted to have my expenses sorted by just uploading a picture thanks to AI.

-## 9 VaultWarden
-Finally I wanted to add a password manager, and with Vaultwarden i can have that locally, without any company having a copy or selling data about what passwords do i have saved.